GothenburgBitFactory/taskwarrior/docs/src/storage.md

 # Replica Storage

 Each replica has a storage backend.
-The interface for this backend is given in `crate::taskstorage::TaskStorage` and `TaskStorageTxn`.
+The interface for this backend is given in `crate::taskstorage::Storage` and `StorageTxn`.

 The storage is transaction-protected, with the expectation of a serializable isolation level.
 The storage contains the following information: